 The University of Texas at Austin

-A leading institute and well-regarded research university, The University of Texas at Austin nurtures and encourages the entrepreneurial spirit.
+A leading research university, The University of Texas at Austin nurtures and encourages the entrepreneurial spirit and offers one of the best entrepreneurship programs in the country.
 As a budding entrepreneur, you’ll learn valuable skills from the Longhorn Startup program, with access to valuable expertise from both the Austin Technology Incubator, and IC² Institute, among others.

-Additionally there are certificate programs available, including the Innovation, Creativity & Entrepreneurship and Social Entrepreneurship and Nonprofits Bridging Disciplines Program.
-The former is geared towards building a startup from the ground, while the latter is suitable for students who want to pursue a career relating to the public service sector.
+Additionally there are certificate programs available from the business school, including the Innovation, Creativity & Entrepreneurship and Social Entrepreneurship and Nonprofits Bridging Disciplines Program.
+The former is geared towards building a startup from the ground, while the latter is suitable for business students who want to pursue a career relating to the public service sector.

-According to the university’s website, their tuition fees regularly land them spots on rankings by national publications for being among the best value institutions, including Forbes, The Princeton Review, and Times Higher Education.
+According to the university’s website, UT Texas’ tuition fees regularly land them spots on rankings by national publications for being among the best value institutions, including Forbes, The Princeton Review, and Times Higher Education.
 A full breakdown of tuition fee rates for traditional undergraduates is available here.

 University of Houston